 One of the things that most intrigues them about American sports is the way US referees signal numbers with their fingers.
 I must say that it intrigues me, as well.
 Times have changed.
 Number "one" (the raised index finger) has stayed the same, but we used to make "two" with a simple "V" of index and middle finger.
 I see referees now making "two" with the raised index and little finger.
-In Naples and most anywhere in the Latin world, that particular configuration of fingers (image, left) is exclusively the sign of the cuckold—the betrayed husband—and the rudest hand gesture you can make.
+In Naples and most anywhere in the Latin world, that particular configuration of fingers (image, above) is exclusively the sign of the cuckold —the betrayed husband— and the rudest hand gesture you can make.
 It is enough to start fights —even, in certain circumstances, fights to the death.
-It amuses my friends no end to see an American referee giving 80,000 fans in the stadium—and who knows how many more at home!—that sign from the middle of the field when it's second down.
+It amuses my friends no end to see an American referee giving 80,000 fans in the stadium —and who knows how many more at home!— that sign from the middle of the field when it's second down.

 The number 3 is tricky.
 It